jgreener64/Bio3DView.jl/README.md

 ## Usage

 See the [tutorial notebook](http://nbviewer.jupyter.org/github/jgreener64/Bio3DView.jl/blob/master/examples/tutorial.ipynb).
-This is out of date and will be updated.
+This is out of date (PyCall.jl is not longer used) and will be updated.